-We took a casual approach to learning to read, and it worked well with four of our children.
-They were able to become fluent readers after only a handful of lessons using basic resources.
+We initially took a casual approach to learning to read, and it worked well with four of our children.
+They were able to become fluent readers after a handful of lessons using basic resources.
 I detailed how they learned to read here.
 Many children will learn to read as easily as this.

 While four of my five children learned to read fairly effortlessly, Rex needed to put a lot more work into it.
 He has a syndrome, so each skill needs to be taught explicitly and repeatedly – he’s unable to learn the basics and decode the rest.